sofiajeron/Descriptive-Analytics/README.md

 Html file includes the entire process of data preprocessing (cleaning the data, checking inconsistency, outliers) and analysis (PCA, MCA and clustering) including comments and R code.

-Me and my group members present our work in a poster 'Poster_Descriptive.pdf', which was done in Adobe Illustrator, the plots were extracted from R.
+Me and my group members present our work in a poster 'Poster_Descriptive.pdf', which was done in Adobe Illustrator.
+All the plots were extracted from R.